judy2k/ish/README.md

 1. Evaluates to `True`
-2. Is a string containing the English, French, German, Danish, Dutch, Afrikaans, Swedish, Norwegian, Portuguese, Irish, Esperanto or Arabic for either `Yes` or `No` (or a handful of slang words with the same meaning).
+2. Is a string containing the English, French, German, Danish, Dutch, Afrikaans, Swedish, Norwegian, Portuguese, Irish, Esperanto, Arabic or Polish for either `Yes` or `No` (or a handful of slang words with the same meaning).

 If it is a string containing none of these known words, it raises a `ValueError`